xila89/CTF-Writeups/Sisterhood-of-the-Traveling-Packets/README.md

 > The Finding?
 Broken Object-Level Authorization
 > The predictable conversation IDs combined with lack of authorization controls allowed internal messages to be accessed by changing the `conversation_id` parameter.
 This is consistent with **Insecure Direct Object Reference (IDOR)**, commonly categorized in APIs as **Broken Object Level Authorization (BOLA)**

+## 8. Credential Discovery

+Enumeration of the messages eventually led to `conversation_id=2`.
+This conversation contained several useful pieces of information.

+One messages instruction the crew to:
+> "stage everything in /tmp like usual and use the upload script. dont forget to delete it this time lol"

+This immediately connected back to the `.exfil.sh` file I had discovered inside the AetherFlow archive.
+The internal messages confirmed that `/tmp` was used for staging and that the leaked script was part of the group's normal exfiltration workflow.

+Apparently, forgetting to delete it wasn't a one-time concern.

+More importantly, the conversation later turned to credentials.
+Mora asked another crew member for their FTP password after losing it.
+The response contained an encoded string and explicitly identified it as Mora's password.
+Mora then revealed another security problem, her beloved password had been used everywhere since 2011.

+SCREENSHOT HERE converstaion2

+I decoded the value and recovered Mora's plaintext password.
+The finding connected directly back to the account enumeration performed earlier.
+I already knew that `Mora` was a valid account on `/admin.php` and now I had the password associated with that account.

+## 9. Administrative Access

+I returned to `/admin.php` and authenticated using Mora's recovered credentials.
+The login was successful.
+Access to the protected administrative area revealed the challenge flag.

+# Key Findings

+The final compromise wasn't the result of a single vulnerability.
+It came from several, smaller security and operational failures that could be chained together:

+* **Sensitive paths exposed in page source:** Client-accessible source code revealed direct paths to victim data.
+* **Operational artifact exposure:** `.exfil.sh` disclosed information about the group's staging process, API usage, infrastructure, and authentication.
+* **Sensitive paths disclosed through `robots.txt`:** The file revealed both the administrative and API interfaces.
+* **Username enumeration:** Differences in login behavior allowed public crew identities to be confirmed as valid accounts.
+* **Verbose API errors:** Error responses disclosed valid API actions and even provided the expected format for conversation IDs.
+* **Broken object-level authorization:** Predictable numeric conversation IDs could be enumerated without appropriate authorization.
+* **Credential exposure:** A valid user's password was shared through internal communications using reversible encoding: Base64 in this case.
+* **Password reuse:** The recovered password had reportedly been reused for years.

+Individually, several of these issues may not have provided administrative access.
+But together, they created a path from publicly accessible information to a complete account compromise.

+# Lessons Learned

+One of the biggest takeaways from this challenge was the reminder that small security failures rarely exist in isolation.
+If there's one, there's bound to be more.
+Additionally, information that might seem relatively harmless on its own can become much more significant when it can be correlated with weaknesses elsewhere in an environment.